Office of Admission and Financial Aid

 Credentials submitted to the Office of Admission become the property of the university and cannot be returned to the student or duplicated for any purpose.

 Credentials for admission must include complete records of all previous high school and college or university work and the required test scores.
-Consult the Meet USC brochure for detailed information about forwarding official records directly to the Office of Admission and requesting that testing agencies forward appropriate scores.

 USC does not undertake the collection of these credentials.
 The application for admission and complete credentials should be submitted to the Office of Admission by the appropriate deadlines.